fnumegha/BookLook-2/README.md

 ### Evaluation and analysis of results

-We use various Machine learning classifiers for training and prediction: Naive Bayes, Logistic Regression,SVM, Decision Trees and K-Nearest Neighbours.
-For evaluation, we use RMSE, Recall, Precision,F-measure metrics.
-Following are the results.
+We ran multiple classifiers for the Love-hate Square Counting Method (SQM), SVM and Logistic Regression performed the best.
+We also used Matrix factorization and Neural Networks (Restricted Boltzmann Machine) for classification.
+The results are tabulated below.

 ```markdown
 Machine Classifier     RMSE   Recall(Love)  Precision(Love)  Recall(Hate)  Precision(Hate) F-measure(Love) F-measure(Hate)